Geronimo Allan Jerome Acosta

 Maria Donna Beech

 Donna graduated in 2005 with a Bachelor's degree in Applied Physics.
 She later obtained postgraduate certificates in Information Technology from the UP ITTC (now ITDC) and Stanford, as well as a Master's degree in Technology Management from the UP TMC.
 She is also a PMI-certified Project Management Professional and her expertise in project management has been valued by several consulting and technology firms.
-Donna now works for a German banking and financial services company where she holds a senior management position in financial engineering.
+Donna has worked in executive positions and project management roles in several banking, financial, and IT services companies.

 Karla Belisario-Rivero